As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too. But where, oh where, is Disney’s?

 Netflix does have a lot of Disney content, as well as Disney-owned properties available.

-And that seems to be working for them.
+Moreover, that seems to be working for them.

 Had Disney committed to the new streaming service even two years ago, it would have happened by now.
 Instead, they seem content with trying to get most of Fox’s entertainment assets and create Star Wars spin-offs.